toph-allen/tidypmc-review/review.md

 I think this package also has some clear points of expansion for a next major version.
 The parsing functions all work very well — but it might be nice to have functions which, for example, extract the body text of an article into a character vector.
 This sort of thing would do a lot to make the package useful for a larger range of workflows.

-NI know I spent most of my writing time here finding nitpicks and critiquing, so I think I should end on a positive note: Nice work!
+I know I spent most of my writing time here finding nitpicks and critiquing, so I think I should end on a positive note: Nice work!
 Working with the PMC OAS can be a hassle at times, and this sort of tool makes it much more accessible.